gerardormz98/gerardormz98/README.md

 ## What I'm currently working on... 💻

 - 🎹 **Virtual Piano**: Web piano, made in React, p5.js and Tone.js.
-Just for fun.!
+Just for fun!
 - 📘 **Personal Portfolio**: I'm designing and building from zero my own web professional portfolio.

 ## What I would like to learn... ✏️